+- 56. Joint Ventures are eligible to submit tender offers or expression of interest only if: - a) Every member of the joint venture is a registered contractor in terms of CIDB

+Regulations;

-- 56. Joint Ventures are eligible to submit tender offers or expression of interest only if: - a) Every member of the joint venture is a registered contractor in terms of CIDB Regulations; - b) Tax matters of each member must be in order - c) The municipal accounts for each member may not be in arrears for more than 90 days - d) The lead partner has a contractor grading designation in the class of works under consideration; and - e) The category of registration of the joint venture, is equal to or higher than the grading and class of works indicated on the tender advert - (1).
+- b) Tax matters of each member must be in order - c) The municipal accounts for each member may not be in arrears for more than 90 days (if applicable, in which case the bidder will be afforded 7 working days to rectify this matter), - d) The lead partner has a contractor grading designation in the class of works under consideration; and - e) The category of registration of the joint venture, is equal to or higher than the grading and class of works indicated on the tender advert - (1).
 The municipality must only use the CIDB website to calculate the contractor grading of a joint venture